Monica Lennon: Member of the Scottish Parliament (2016–2026)

 In the wake of anti-abortion protests in Glasgow in the spring of 2022, Lennon called for an emergency summit in Holyrood.

-Lennon was one of 5 Labour MSPs who was absent for a Scottish Parliament vote calling for the UK Government to reverse its decision to means-test the Winter Fuel Payment.
+Lennon was one of 5 Labour MSPs who was absent for a Scottish Parliament vote in 2024 calling for the UK Government to reverse its decision to means-test the Winter Fuel Payment.

+At the 2026 Scottish Parliament election, Lennon stood as the Scottish Labour candidate for the Rutherglen and Cambuslang constituency.
+She was defeated by the incumbent SNP MSP Clare Haughey, who received 14,969 votes (44.2%) to Lennon's 9,125 (26.9%).
+Lennon was placed fourth on the Glasgow regional list, but as Labour won only three seats, she was not returned to the Scottish Parliament.